Glossary and Definitions ...

 - The Canadian Postal Code is a 6-character alpha-numeric code that is used to improve the efficiency of mail sorting and delivery.

 The first three characters are called the 'Forward Sortation Area' (or the 'FSA') and indicates a geographical area within Canada.
 The first and last characters are 'A' through 'Z' and the middle character is always numeric ('0' through '9').
 In this case, the FSA for Reno is 'T0H'.

 The last three characters are called the 'Local Delivery Unit' (or the 'LDU') and they indicate a location or place within the FSA.
 The first and last characters are always numeric ('0' through '9') and the middle character is always alphabetic ('A' through 'Z').

 - A demonym is the name for a resident of a community which is usually derived from (or is related to) the name of that community.
 In other words, it's how residents of Reno refer to themselves.
 It's important to note that there aren't any rules for taking a community's name and turning it into a demonym.
 A demonym is informal and while the majority of Reno may use one name, keep in mind that others may use something different.

 A demonym for Reno is Renoite.

-For example: My uncle moved when young, yet he still thinks of himself as a Renoite.
+For example: My uncle had to move because of his job, yet he still thinks of himself as a Renoite.